AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 - AP5: Delete a comment
 - AP6: Paginate through comments

 It might look [something like this](ui.png).
-Yeah, probably time to hire a UI expert, but you get the idea.
+Yeah, it is probably time to hire a user interface specialist... but you get the idea.

 ## What's wrong with DynamoDB filters?

 DynamoDB allows us to filter query results before they are returned to our client program.
 You might think that filters are all we need here as it is possible to filter on any non-key attribute, which sounds liberating at first.
 However, if a large amount of data is filtered out, we will still consume resources, time and money in order to find the needle in the haystack.
 This is particularly costly if each item size runs into kilobytes.

-Filters do have utility at ensuring data is within bounds (such as enforcing TTL on expired items that might not have been _collected_ yet) but in summary, they work best when only a small proportion of the items are thrown away by the filter.
+Filters do have utility at ensuring data is within bounds (such as enforcing TTL on expired items that might not have been _collected_ yet) but in summary, **filters work best when only a small proportion of the items are going to be thrown away.**

 ## Table design

+Like most DynamoDB models, only a single table is required.
+We will call it `comments`.
+At this stage there is only a single entity, `comments` exists, but others could eventually be stored in this table.
+We are not providing a model for products in this series of posts, it is assumed to exist already.

 ### Table